 Millstreet Pipe Band appeared on the RTÉ News this evening as they were playing at the annual Béal na mBláth commemoration.
 Above they are shown listening to the oration of Frances Fitzgerald, the Minister for Justice & Equality.
-There are more photos below, and you can hear the band and see the news report on the RTÉ Player (from 9:10 to 10:35) . … continue reading the full article “Pipe Band at the Béal na mBláth Commemoration”
+There are more photos below, and you can hear the band and see the news report on the RTÉ Player (from 9:10 to 10:35) . [read more …] “Pipe Band at the Béal na mBláth Commemoration”

 Congratulations to Millstreet Pipe Band who were awarded the prize of Best Marching Band at the Killarney St.Patrick’s Day Parade.
 Pictured are Michelle Keogh and Maureen Kenny Coffey, Millstreet Pipe Band, with Derek Daly, Dalys Supervalu, Killarney Chamber of Tourism and Commerce President Kate O’Leary and Mayor of Killarney John Joe Culloty at the St. Patrick’s Festival Killarney parade prizegiving function in The International Hotel on Tuesday night.
 Picture: Eamonn Keogh (macmonagle.com) — at The International Hotel, Killarney.